Table of Contents

 International tourists can now fly into Peru.
-However, there is a temporary travel ban for certain travelers — if you are from South Africa, Brazil, or India, or have made a stopover in any of these countries in the last 14 days, you will not be allowed to enter Peru until at least August 8, 2021.
+However, there is a temporary travel ban for certain travelers — if you have been in South Africa or have made a stopover there in the last 14 days, you will not be allowed to enter Peru until at least November 14, 2021.
 This period may be extended.

-For allowed travelers arriving by air, the following requirement must be met.
+For allowed travelers arriving by air, the following requirements must be met.

 Around Peru: General health and safety measures

-As of July 21, 2021, Peru has administered almost 10.7 million doses of vaccine, or about 33 per 100 people.
+As of November 12, 2021, Peru has administered almost 36.1 million doses of vaccine, or about 108 doses per 100 people.
 As the race to vaccinate the population continues, Peru is working to make things safer within its borders.

 Peru’s tier system for tracking COVID-19 risk

 Peru has implemented a tier system to classify individual provinces based on local levels of COVID-19 infection rates and has imposed movement restrictions accordingly.
 Currently, the tiers in effect are: